How To Ride

 - Youth: Government I.D. or License, School I.D.
 (Not College I.D.)

-- Votran Issued Photo ID: Photo ID cards can be obtained at the Votran administration office at 950 Big Tree Road in South Daytona.
+- Votran Issued Photo ID: Photo ID cards can be obtained at the Votran administration office at 950 Big Tree Road in South Daytona or at the Transfer Plaza located at 207 Mary McLeod-Bethune Boulevard and Palmetto Avenue downtown Daytona Beach.
 Photo ID cards can be made Monday through Friday from 8:00 a.m. until 4:45 p.m..
-Riders can get there on the Route 7.
+Riders can get to the Administration Offices on the Route 7.
 Votran Photo ID cards can be used as proof of reduced fare.
 To obtain the photo ID card bring proof of age or disability to the office along with your best smile.
 Photo ID cards are made on the spot and available immediately.
 There is a $2.00 charge for the photo ID card.

 Passes offer unlimited rides for the duration of the pass.